jmquigley/chip8/README.md

 $ ./chip8 roms/INVADERS
 ```

+The build uses an "out of source" method for building its objects.
 To remove all intermediate files use:

 ```
 $ ./clean.sh
 ```

 This will remove the `build` directory and executable files.
+One could also just remove the `build` directory directly.

+To see debugging messages set the `DEBUG` environment variable to true and rebuild the project.
+This will be slower than the release type build becuase the exe will contain debug symbols and log messages will be printed to standard out.

 ## References